 See more pictures of Port William here:

 Port William was a herring saltery prior to 1930, operated by S. Sklaroff and Sons.
 In 1930, it began salmon canning operations as the Port William Packing Company.
+Fish traps and purse seines were prohibited in the Shuyak Island area, and the fish were caught from beach seines and gillnests operated by local fishermen.
 After a poor season, the facility sat idle until 1934 when the Washington Fish and Oyster Company leased the cannery.
-In 1935, Washington Fish and Oyster was purchased at a U.S. Marshall's sale and in 1940, a cold-storage facility was installed.
-In 1941, Coho salmon, herring, and halibut were frozen there.
-After the 1976 season, with the advent of fish processing ships, the cannery was sold.
+In 1935, Washington Fish and Oyster purchased the cannery at a U.S. Marshal's sale and in 1940, a cold-storage facility was installed.
+In 1941, coho salmon, herring, and halibut were frozen there.
+Washington Fish and Oyster stopped canning salmon after the 1966 season but continued operating as a cold storage facility.
+After the 1976 season some of the equipment was salvaged and the cannery was sold to Kodiak area commercial fishermen.